W051. Introduction to Human Communication (3 s.h.)

 Summarizes the psychological and biological bases of communication.
 Compares animal vs. human communication and examines human communication across a range of modalities and contexts.
-Topics such as verbal vs. nonverbal communication, vocal vs.sign language, normal vs. disordered communication, language acquisition processes, and aspects of social communication are addressed.
+Topics include: verbal vs. nonverbal communication, vocal vs.sign language, normal vs. disordered communication, language acquisition processes, and aspects of social communication, such as interpersonal dynamics.

 A survey of methods and results in the study of natural language syntax, phonology, semantics, historical change, and dialect variation.
 English is the primary language of investigation, but facts from other languages are introduced as appropriate.

-Note: Only one of the following two courses may be credited toward the baccalaureate degree in Communication Sciences: Communication Sciences 0108; English 0108.
+Note: Only one of the following two courses may be credited toward the baccalaureate degree in Communication Sciences: Communication Science 0108; English 0108.

-This course investigates the relationship between language and race in order to accurately and objectively evaluate many common beliefs about the connections between the two.
-How all languages systematically organize sounds, grammar, and meanings with a special emphasis on the structure of African American English is demonstrated.
-Also investigated is how particular ways of speaking may or may not affect thought patterns or social identity.
-Public policy issues involving language and race are also examined.
+This course will investigate language and race in order to evaluate accurately and objectively many common beliefs about the connections between the two.
+We will demonstrate how all languages systematically organize sounds, grammar, and meanings with a special emphasis on the structure of African American English.
+We will investigate how particular ways of speaking may or may not affect one's thought patterns or social identity, and study public policy issues involving language and race.

 Introduces quantitative research methods in the communication sciences.
 Covers a variety of study domains including field/descriptive, correlational, survey, clinical, ethnographic, and experimental research designs.
 Students learn various research methods for addressing particular types of research questions.
 Concepts covered include types of variables, parametric and nonparametric inferential statistics, sampling designs, hypothesis testing, and publication policies.

-The sound structure of language is explored through analysis and discussions of data from various languages, although English is emphasized.
-Students are introduced to the theory and practice of phonetic and phonological analysis.
+The sound structure of language is explored through analysis and discussion of data from various languages, although English is emphasized.
+Students are trained in transcription of speech into the International Phonetic Alphabet, and they are introduced to the theory and practice of phonetic and phonological analysis.